Proposed Canberra-Yass railway

 The Canberra-Yass railway is a proposed 64 km link between the centre of Canberra and the Sydney-Melbourne rail line at Yass Junction, via Yass town.

-The project was first cited in the Seat of Government Acceptance Act of 1909, the legislation that established the Federal Capital Territory (now Australian Capital Territory).
+The project was first cited in the Seat of Government Acceptance Act 1909, the legislation that established the Federal Capital Territory (now Australian Capital Territory).
 The route, economic viability and modality have been subject to debate and review for over 110 years without resolution.

 More recent proposals have included a rail link between Canberra and Yass as part of a Sydney/Melbourne high-speed railway, though others link Canberra via a spur line.

 In 2016, a representative from Yass Council outlined a proposal for a light rail link from Canberra to Yass via Belconnen, following the announcement of future plans to connect Belconnen to Canberra's light rail network.

 History

 In 1916, representatives from 37 municipalities spanning the entire area from Albury to Wollongong called for the immediate construction of a railway from Yass to Jervis Bay via Canberra.
 By 1933, the railway was still subject to parliamentary debate, when it was announced by the Minister for the Interior that the proposal, which would 'considerably shorten the rail journey between Canberra and Melbourne', would not be carried out without full Parliamentary approval.
 The project had been proposed as a solution to unemployment in Canberra.

 In 1945, The Ministry of Post-War Reconstruction in a preliminary report on a plan for the development of the Australian Capital Territory found that 'communication between Canberra and Yass is very circuitous'; and that a permanent survey was made by the NSW railway department for a route generally following the existing main roads.

 In 1966, surveyors for the Commonwealth Railways pegged out proposed route with yellow wooden stakes.
 The route to the east of Canberra was planned to pass through Pialligo, cutting through at least eight properties home to vegetable growers.

 In 1971, the Minister for Shipping and Transport published an economic report on the Yass-Canberra Rail Link, which found a benefit/cost ratio would be at best 0.82 and therefore not economically justified.